-Introduction to basic scientific and engineering computing using MATLAB.
-Covers methods of engineering analysis, design, and problem solving with computational tools.
+3 credits, Fall/Winter/Spring Introduction to basic scientific and engineering computing using MATLAB.
+Rudiments and methods of engineering analysis, design, and problem solving with computational tools.
 Emphasis on developing proficiency in writing functions and programs.
-Prerequisite: Previous completion of or current enrollment in MTH-112 or higher; or instructor consent.
+Prerequisite or Corequisite: MTH-112 or higher